lizmat/raku-all-modules/kuerbis/Term-Choose-Util-p6/README.md

 choose-a-subset
 ---------------

-        $subset = choose-a-subset( @available_items, { current => @current_subset } )
+        $subset = choose-a-subset( @available_items, :current( @current_subset ) )

 `choose-a-subset` lets you choose a subset from a list.

-As a first argument it is required an array which provides the available list.

-The optional second argument is a hash.
-The following options are available:
+The first argument is the list of choices.
+The following arguments are the options:

   * current

-This option expects as its value the current subset of the available list (array).
+This option expects as its value the current subset of the available list.
 If set, two prompt lines are displayed - one for the current subset and one for the new subset.
 Even if the option *index* is true the passed current subset is made of values and not of indexes.

 The subset is returned as an array.